Core Members

 Richard’s research is on the effects that psychiatric diagnoses have on their recipients.
 Specifically, this concerns the manner in which such medicalised diagnoses impact on an individual’s self-narrative and how this may lead to experiences of epistemic injustice

-Angie is Professor for the Public Understanding of Philosophy.
-She focusses on ethics, political theory and ancient philosophy, and appears regularly in press, TV and radio, discussing issues like democracy, refugees or philosophy in schools.
-Also, she is member of the 2018-9 World Economic Forum Council for Values, Ethics and Innovation.
+Angie is Professor Emerita of the Public Understanding of Philosophy.
+She focuses on ethics, political theory and ancient philosophy, appearing in the media to discuss issues like democracy, refugees and philosophy in schools.
+She regularly works with HM Government, the NHS, and the World Economic Forum, and is on the Advisory Board of Plato’s Academy Centre.

-Anna is interested in feminist philosophy of language.
-Their research mainly focusses on silence and its role in conversations.
-They are also interested in social and political epistemology and philosophy of language more gerally.
+Anna is interested in political and feminist philosophy of language.
+Their research mainly focuses on conversational silence and trans issues surrounding speech.
+They are also interested in social and political epistemology and philosophy of language more generally.
+They are currently a lecturer in Philosophy at the University of Cardiff

 Barney works on the Danish philosopher Søren Kierkegaard.
 He is concerned with developing an account of Kierkegaard’s concept of busyness, as both a personal-religious and a socio-political critique.